TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

 ## Cite

-If any part of our paper and code is helpful to your work, please generously cite with:
+If any part of our paper or code is helpful to your work, please generously cite with:

 ```sh